London, UK and New York, USA · c. 1955–1970 (influence ongoing)

 Pop Art's legacy is immeasurable.
 It demolished the barrier between "high" and "low" culture, paved the way for Postmodernism, and invented the visual language of contemporary advertising, graphic design, and social media aesthetics.
 Every meme, every bold flat-color graphic, every ironic commercial appropriation traces back to Pop.

-Key Pop Art Artists
+Key Pop Art artists

 AW